-Box (30) - Housing and board and lodging:

-Include subsidized board and lodging and subsidized meals provided to the employee.

-Box (34) - Personal use of employer's automobile:

-Include the entire taxable benefit as discussed in this circular.

-Box (36) - Interest-free and low-interest loans:

-Include any taxable benefit on employee/shareholder loans as discussed in this circular.
+Box (30) - Board and lodging: Include subsidized board and lodging and subsidized meals provided to the employee.
+Box (34) - Personal use of employer's automobile: Include the entire taxable benefit as discussed in this circular.
+Box (36) - Interest-free and low-interest loans and employee home relocation loans: Include any taxable benefit on employee/shareholder loans as discussed in this circular.

-Box (37) - Employee home - Relocation loan deduction:

 Include any amount deducted from employees for interest free or low interest home relocation loan.

-Box (38) - Security Options Benefits:

-Include any taxable benefit from employer stock options.

-Box (40) - Other taxable allowances and benefits:

-Include all other taxable benefits that are not itemized in Boxes (30) through (38).
+Box (38) - Security options benefits: Include any taxable benefit from employer stock options.
+Box (40) - Other taxable allowances and benefits: Include all other taxable benefits that are not itemized in Boxes (30) through (38).
 Also include in Box (40) the amount of GST/HST to be included in the employee's income.
 This subject is discussed in greater detail later in this circular.

-Boxes (39) and (41) - Security options deduction applicable to the benefit reported in Box (38) (not to be included in Box (14)).

-Box (42) - Employment commissions:

-Enter any commissions included in Box (14).
+Boxes (39) and (41) - Security options deduction applicable to the benefit reported in Box (38) (not be included in Box (14)).
+Box (42) - Employment commissions Enter any commissions included in Box (14) Box (85) - Employee-paid premiums for private health services plans.

-Box (84) - Public Transit pass

-Box (85) - Employee-paid premiums for private health services plans.

-SCHEDULE FOR CALCULATION OF SHAREHOLDERS'/EMPLOYEES' AUTOMOBILE BENEFIT 2018
+SCHEDULE FOR CALCULATION OF SHAREHOLDERS'/EMPLOYEES' AUTOMOBILE BENEFIT 2023